blog image

 Marketing events and activations are critical to revenue growth management.
 Creativity and innovation are part of this, but so is building and maintaining the trust of both consumers and retailers.

-Marketing teams also need to have workflows that work for them, so they can gain approvals and move quickly, and track activations and campaigns over time.
-But they must also ensure that their activities are in sync with other teams.
-A creative campaign might go to waste if there is not sufficient stock in store.
-A campaign that is out of sync with trade promotion activity can undermine both.
+Marketing teams need efficient workflows that allow them to gain approvals quickly and track activations and campaigns over time.
+It’s crucial that their activities are synchronized with other teams to avoid potential issues.
+For example, a creative campaign could fail if there isn’t enough stock in stores, and a campaign that doesn’t align with trade promotion activities can undermine both efforts.

 This all requires precise planning, careful budgeting, and efficient procurement.
 So, again, accurate information is essential.